Oxford History: City Wall

 St Peter-le-Bailey Church

-This medieval Church, which was also known as St Peter-in-the-West or St Peter-at-the-Castle (a bailey being a castle's outer wall) stood near the West Gate.
+It was also known as St Peter-in-the-West or St Peter-at-the-Castle (a bailey being a castle's outer wall).

-The OS map of 1876 (below) shows the site of the original St Peter-le-Bailey Church, which was in front of the present Bonn Square.
+The OS map of 1876 (below) shows the site of the first and second St Peter-le-Bailey Churches, at the front of what is now Bonn Square and near the Westgate Centre.

 1870 map